a2stuff/a2d/res/notes/testplan.md

    * Should move IP to end of string.
    * Mouse cursor should be hidden until moved.
    * Test at start, in middle, and at end of the string.
  * Click to left of string.
+Verify the mouse cursor is not obscured.
  * Click to left of IP, within the string.
+Verify the mouse cursor is not obscured.
  * Click to right string.
+Verify the mouse cursor is not obscured.
  * Click to right of IP, within the string.
+Verify the mouse cursor is not obscured.
  * Place IP within string, click OK.
  * Place IP at start of string, click OK.
  * Place IP at end of string, click OK.